pacozaa/DeviceOrderManagement/DEPLOY.md

 - ✅ Use strong passwords and rotate regularly
 - ✅ Enable database backups

-### 2. App Service Security
+### 2. Container Security

-- ✅ HTTPS only (already configured in Bicep)
+- ✅ Use minimal base images (Node.js Alpine)
-- ✅ Minimum TLS 1.2 (already configured)
+- ✅ ACR with admin credentials (consider managed identity for production)
-- ✅ Disable FTP (already configured)
+- ✅ Environment variables for secrets (stored in ACI)
-- ✅ Enable Managed Identity for Azure resources (if needed)
+- ✅ Network security groups for container group (if needed)

 ### 3. GitHub Secrets Security